hohomsf/kaggle-foursquare-location-matching/README.md

 But still, I have concluded some potential ways for improvement.
 * Transform all multilingual text to English.
 * Rethink about blocking.
-While RecordLinkage is a conveient for this job, it is worth trying more algorithms such as TD-IDF, NearestNeighbors and so on to see whether accuracy or efficiency can be improved.
+While RecordLinkage is a convenient for this job, it is worth trying more algorithms such as TD-IDF, NearestNeighbors and so on to see whether accuracy or efficiency can be improved.
 * Compare with more classifiers like Random Forest, AdaBoost, LightGBM and the like.
 * Consider utilizing GPU to accelerate the training process.
-* Try parellization with Spark DataFrame.
+* Try parallelization with Spark DataFrame.
 * Consider using clustering instead of classification.